 - Dental implants can reduce facial sagging and age in the face – bone loss from missing teeth causes the muscles and tissue in the face around that area to sag.
 An implant fills that space, strengthens the bone and jaw, and prevents premature sagging.

-- Chewing power – compared to other treatments like dentures or bridges, you will notice a better, natural bite and ability to chew with dental implants without anything else in your mouth.
+- Chewing power – compared to other treatments like dentures or bridges, you will notice a better, natural bite and ability to chew anything with dental implants.

 Things to Consider Before Getting Dental Implants

-Second, not everyone is a great candidate for dental implants.
+Not everyone may be a great candidate for dental implants.
 Adequate and strong bone and gum structure are necessary for the implant procedure to be successful.
-This includes being free of periodontal disease and other serious infections or ongoing issues.
-When the underlying bone and gum structure is weak, this impacts the success rate for the dental implant.
+Periodontal disease and other serious infections may be necessary to treat first.
+When the underlying bone and gum structure is weak, this impacts the success rates for dental implants.

 Another factor is the tooth extraction site itself.
 If you just lost a tooth, you may need to wait for the jaw and tissue to heal before a dental implant is done.
 There are situations in which a tooth extraction is performed, and a dental implant is immediately put in place.
 If you are interested in getting dental implants right after an extraction, talk with us so that we can explore that option for you.

-Despite the challenges that can come with the dental implant procedure, most patients looking for a solution to a missing tooth are ideal candidates for implants.
-There are a lot of great benefits to dental implants that make them a more intensive treatment process worth it.
-Because it is such a big commitment, we understand you may have concerns or questions, and in the end, dental implants may or may not be what is best for you.
+Most patients looking for a solution to a missing tooth are ideal candidates for implants.
+There are a lot of great benefits to dental implants.
+We understand you may have concerns or questions, and in the end, implants may or may not be what is best for you.
 We can answer any questions you have at your next appointment, or you can schedule a consultation with us today.